Labor Day - 9/7,

 is available for Apple

-Compatibility: Requires iOS 10.0 or later on Apple iPad and Android version 4.4 and up on your Android device.
+Compatibility: Requires iOS 10.0 or later on Apple iPhone, iPad, and iPod touch and Android version 4.1 and up on your Android device.

 Focus On: Teacher Resources|